zeroone-kr/zeroone-kr/README.md

 :trident: Hi, there!
 ---
-- I'm mainly interested in finding bugs on IoT software.
+- I'm mainly interested in finding bugs on IoT devices.
 - Generally, Interested in finding bugs on system software, service software, web application and etc.
 - Completed [Best of The Best 11th](https://www.kitribob.kr/).
 - [More information](https://url.kr/rcyi31) about me.